PAUL’S EARLIER EPISTLES

-Paul was all of these offices.
-He was apostle, prophet, evangelist, pastor and teacher.
+Paul was in all of these offices.
+He was an apostle, prophet, evangelist, pastor, and teacher.
 So was Timothy; for he was empowered by the laying on of hands of the Apostle.
 The first pair of offices or services require and were provided with miraculous powers of discernment and utterance.
-These we do not have any more in living persons, but we have all of them it is necessary to have in the written apostolic revelations an prophetic exhortations of the Pauline epistles.
+These we do not have any more in living persons, but we have all of them it is necessary to have in the written apostolic revelations and prophetic exhortations of the Pauline epistles.

 The work of pastors and teachers (the tying of these two words together by a conjunction implies that these two offices would naturally, though not necessarily, be found in the same person) has specifically to do with the upbuilding of the body of Christ.
 Interest in and care for the spiritual welfare of the Lord’s people, as pastors, and insight into and ability to minister food from the Word of God marks these brethren.

 Pastors and teachers may be understood to be essentially the same as the “overseers and ministers” of Philippians 1:1.
 And those offices were carried over from the transitional period preceding this dispensation.
 Their qualifications are set forth in the third of 1 Timothy.